farant/catholic-3rd-millennium/README.md

 19. Is it possible to resist the non-harmful forces?
 19.1.
 Yes it is possible to resist the non-harmful forces but it requires a
       disordered will.
 19.1.1.
-The stronger the non-harmful force the stronger must be the disordered will.
+The stronger the non-harmful force the stronger must be the disordered will
+        to resist.

 20. Is it common for people to have strong disordered wills?
 20.1.
 No, most people have disordered wills that are weak.
 20.1.1.
-To have a strong disordered will one most more explicitly set oneself against
+To have a strong disordered will one must most explicitly set oneself against
         God.
-This is less common because it is painful to do so and because most people do not exercise substantial control over their beliefs.
+This is not common because it causes pain to do so and because most people do not exercise substantial control over their beliefs.

 21. Do demons attempt to gain control over human systems that can apply harmful force?